alperdokay/behave-learnings/README.md

 A basic usage of the behave framework in Python.

 Writing feature tests in Behave is really easy and fun.
 Just have a check on what I've written.
+There is a lot more to come soon!

 ### Setup